 As mentioned above, the Chief's Policing Plan supports the overarching Police & Crime Plan.
-It is one of the duties of the PFCC to produce and publish a Police and Crime Plan for the Force Area.
+One of the duties of the PFCC is to produce and publish a Police and Crime Plan for the Force Area.
 Fundamentally, this is a plan for the residents of Northamptonshire to make the County safer.
-Following the election of Stephen Mold as Police, Fire and Crime Commissioner in May 2016, the Police and Crime Plan was published in February 2017.
+Following the election of Stephen Mold as Police, Fire and Crime Commissioner in May 2016, the Police and Crime Plan was published in February 2017 and reviewed in February 2019.
+The plan remains effective until the end of 21-22, unless the PFCC who was re-elected in May 2021 decides to review it earlier.

-In February 2019, the PFCC updated the strategic direction set out in his Police and Crime Plan.
-This brought together learning from the first two and a half years in office, updates on achievements and provided greater clarity of focus on the priority areas.
-It remains effective until 2021.
 The PFCC's commitment is to deliver better policing, support to victims and continuing to strive to deliver a safer Northamptonshire.
 It strives to ensure that the public feel safe and thrive in Northamptonshire with fewer people involved in the Criminal Justice system whether as a victim or as an offender by: